o-jasper/o-jasper-ethereum-scripts/transaction-firewall/readme.md

 as a 'look at this transaction before sending' warning.

 ## Creating input
-Turns out the other side of the coin is selecting parameters there is a simple stdin, and gtk gui under development.
+Turns out the other side of the coin is selecting parameters.
+There is a simple stdin, and gtk gui under development.